rnkn/fountain-mode/README.md

 Requirements
 ------------

-- Emacs 24 or later
+- Emacs 24.3.1 or later (not tested on earlier versions)
-- the CLT `uuidgen` is required to insert UUIDs
+- the CLT `uuidgen` is required to insert UUIDs (usually pre-installed on OS X and Linux)

 Installation
 ------------